IHE/ITI.Topologies/topologies.md

 Since OrganizationAffiliation might be used to represent several kinds of hierarchies, directory policy will dictate when OrganizationAffiliation implies document sharing access.
 OrganizationAffiliation and partOf might be used to indicate relationships outside of document sharing access according to directory policy, or directory policy might forbid that.

-Suppose a directory policy stated that parent Organizations provide access to child organizations only when linked by an OrganizationAffiliation Resource where OrganizationAffiliation.code=DocShare-federate.
+Suppose a directory policy stated that parent Organizations provide access to child organizations only when linked by an OrganizationAffiliation Resource where OrganizationAffiliation.code=DocShare-federate-int.
 In such a directory, the below relationship would not imply document sharing federation:

 ![Endpoints to Both Parent and Child Organizations](images/dir-endpoint-to-child-hierarchy.svg)

 **Figure 1:46.8.2-1: Endpoints to Both Parent and Child Organizations**

-If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation with code=DocShare-federate would be declared:
+If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation with code=DocShare-federate-int would be declared:

 ![Endpoints to Both Parent and Child Organizations with OrgAffiliation](images/dir-endpoint-to-child-affiliate.svg)